 Do you want to improve aging services for American Indian and Alaska Native elders?

-If so, become an advocate and learn more about supporting Native elders!
+Become an advocate and learn more about how to support Native elders!
 The National Indian Council on Aging (NICOA) is the premier organization on Native aging, and we invite you to become a member.
 Anyone can become a member, regardless of their age or tribal affiliation (or lack thereof).

 All elders are encouraged to join and have their voices heard.
-Be an important part of a national membership network and become a NICOA member by applying online or by mail.
+Be an important part of a national membership network and become a NICOA member applying by mail.
 Memberships are for two calendar years.

 Membership offers many valuable benefits.
 In addition to helping us continue our work for the elders we serve, as a member, you will receive NICOA’s online bimonthly newsletter, legislative updates on important issues and resolutions affecting elders, a NICOA pin, voting privileges and discounted registration fees to attend our biennial conferences.
 You will also have the option of participating in surveys and information gathering (for NICOA use only), as well as access to any webinars we create without cost.